Young Research Atelier

 During the lecture period of each semester, three dates are initially offered in person and announced via the corresponding lists.
 Online participation can be made possible if required.

-Please send questions and suggestions by email to Dr. Vanessa Vollmann and PD Dr. Jörg Sternagel.
+Please send questions and suggestions by email to PD Dr. Jörg Sternagel.

 Jörg Sternagel (Dr phil. habil.) is Akademischer Rat auf Zeit in Media Cultural Studies with a focus on digital cultures and co-applicant of the DFG project »Visual Education«.
 His past seminars on Sara Ahmed's »The Feminist Killjoy Handbook« and Naomi Klein's »Doppelganger« were both nominated for the »Good Teaching« award by the student council of the Faculty of Humanities and Cultural Studies.